 Urban Education Minor

 Many people believe that there is currently a crisis in urban education at this time in our history in the United States.
-An understanding of the challenges of urban education draws on several disciplinary frameworks including education, public policy, economics, and sociology and engages various constituencies such as local, state and federal governments and districts, community-based organizations and teachers’ unions.
+An understanding of the challenges of urban education draws on several disciplinary frameworks including education, public policy, economics, and sociology and engages various constituencies such as local, state, and federal governments and districts; community-based organizations; and teachers’ unions.
 The urban education minor allows students to gain foundational knowledge of policies and practices in urban settings including schools.
 While the minor offers students the opportunity to select courses that match their interests, there are three core courses that bring students together to inquire into common topics in urban education.
 For students considering a career in education, the minor provides the opportunity either to take courses that allow them to work in schools and immerse themselves in academic courses related to urban education or to take some of the courses required for the accelerated program in teaching.
-In addition, the minor provides opportunities for students to become engaged in work in neighborhoods and schools that is connected to their coursework.
-Child Development majors may want to take this minor to add a focus on the urban context to their existing coursework.
+In addition, the minor provides opportunities for students to perform work in neighborhoods and schools that is connected to their coursework.
+Child development majors may want to take this minor to add a focus on the urban context to their existing coursework.